louis-langholtz/PlayRho/Box2D/Testbed/README.md

 [GLFW](http://www.glfw.org) is an Open Source library that the Testbed depends on.
+Currently the source code for GLFW is included in the Box2D source code distribution.
+This has been built on the following build setups:
+- Windows using MSVS2017 and the included Solution, and
+- OS X using Xcode and the XCode Project file.

+Alternatively...

 Here are steps that I've used to download and build this library:
 1. Decide where you're going to have your GLFW sources.
 Setup an environment